clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 - Restructure and complement the docs around using Calva with shadow-cljs
 - Improvements with evaluating expressions inside Rich Comment Forms
 - Improvements in how the nREPL server collects output side effects from the REPL process, following CIDER's model
-- Improvements in the handling of, and messaging around, clojure-lsp binary downloads  <br>
+- Improvements in the handling of, and messaging around, clojure-lsp binary downloads

 ### Lingy